lucaluisi/TVinStasera/README.md

 - `/riattiva`: Resume receiving notifications at the default time (14:00).
 - `/canale <numero>`: Get information about a specific channel.
 - `/set_blacklist`: Manage the blacklist of channels.
+- `/add_prefe`: Add a preference for specific TV programs.
+- `/rem_prefe`: Remove a preference for specific TV programs.
 - `/help`: Display help information about available commands.

 ## Setup